Mealybugs on Christmas Cactus

 Work through the plant segment by segment, pressing a cotton swab dipped in rubbing alcohol directly into each joint and notch rather than just wiping the flat pad surfaces, since that's where colonies actually establish on this jointed growth form.

-Once hand-removal is done, spray the whole plant with insecticidal soap or diluted neem oil, taking care to work the solution into the scalloped segment notches rather than just coating the flat pad faces, and plan on repeating roughly weekly for about a month to catch nymphs as they hatch.
+Once hand-removal is done, spray the whole plant with insecticidal soap or diluted neem oil, taking care to work the solution into the scalloped segment notches rather than just coating the flat pad faces, and plan on repeating roughly weekly for about a month to catch nymphs as they hatch from eggs missed on the first pass.

-Hold off on fertilizing entirely until the infestation clears, rather than just cutting back nitrogen, since any actively pushed new growth during treatment gives mealybugs fresh, easy-to-colonize tissue.
+Hold off on fertilizing entirely until the infestation clears, rather than just cutting back nitrogen, since any actively pushed new growth during treatment gives mealybugs fresh, easy-to-colonize tissue to move into.

 Recheck the segment joints specifically at each follow-up treatment, since a quick glance at the flat pad surfaces alone will miss a lingering population hiding in the notches.